Fatal Crash In Baltimore County Under Investigation

 According to the preliminary investigation, for reasons unknown at this time police believe Herrera was driving northbound in the southbound lanes when he struck the Ford F-150 head-on.
 The cause and contributing factors of the crash remain under investigation.

-Southbound lanes 1, 2 and 3 and subsequent toll booths were closed for about four hours due to the investigation.
+Southbound lanes 1, 2 and 3 were closed for about four hours due to the investigation.
 Personnel from the Maryland Department of Transportation, State Highway Administration assisted with lane closures and detours.
 The investigation continues…

 ###